 By Holly Reisem Hanna

 Recently, I received an email from an individual who was desperately seeking a legit, online, work from home business opportunity.
-This individual had currently moved to a very rural area of town and was unable to commute daily for work.
-Another obstacle that this individual faced was the issue of needing money ASAP to pay for bills and daily living expenses, but still desired the flexibility and perks of being their own boss.
+This person had currently moved to a very rural area of town and was unable to commute daily to work.
+Another obstacle that this individual faced was the issue of needing money ASAP to pay for bills and daily living expenses, but they still wanted the flexibility and perks of being their own boss.

 While this might sound like a hopeless case, it’s not.
 There are actually quite a few options for individuals who want to run their own business with little or no startup fees.